John Basilone: Guadalcanal

-On October 24, 1942, during the Battle for Henderson Field, his unit came under attack by a regiment of about 3,000 soldiers from the Japanese Sendai Division using machine guns, grenades, and mortars against the American heavy machine guns.
-Basilone commanded two sections of machine guns which fought for the next two days until only Basilone and two other Marines were left standing.
+On September 18, 1942, the 7th Marine Regiment landed on the island of Guadalcanal.
+On October 24, during the Battle for Henderson Field, Basilone's 1st Battalion, under the command of Lieutenant Colonel Chesty Puller, came under attack by a regiment of about 3,000 soldiers from the Japanese Sendai Division using machine guns, grenades, and mortars against the American heavy machine guns.
+Basilone commanded two sections of machine guns in D Company, which fought for the next two days until only Basilone and two other Marines were left standing.
 As the battle went on, ammunition became critically low.
 Despite their supply lines having been cut off by enemies who had infiltrated into the rear, Basilone fought through hostile ground to resupply his heavy machine gunners with urgently needed supplies.
 Basilone moved an extra gun into position and maintained continual fire against the incoming Japanese forces.
 He then repaired and manned another machine gun, holding the defensive line until relief arrived.

 When the last of the ammunition ran out shortly before dawn on the second day, Basilone, using his pistol and a machete, held off the Japanese soldiers attacking his position.
 By the end of the engagement, Japanese forces opposite the Marines' lines had been virtually annihilated.
 For his actions during the battle, Basilone received the United States military's highest award for valor, the Medal of Honor.
 Afterwards, Private First Class Nash W. Phillips of Fayetteville, North Carolina, recalled from the battle for Guadalcanal:

+Basilone was formally awarded the Medal of Honor during a ceremony on May 21, 1943, and on June 1, he was promoted to platoon sergeant.